 Choosing between Attio and Folk for your CRM comes down to five questions:

-• Do you already have reliable B2B data, or do you need your CRM to help you find and verify contacts?
+Do you already have reliable B2B data with verified direct dials at scale, or does your CRM need to help you find and verify contacts before your reps can even start reaching out?

 Here's what we recommend: